 This draft document reflects broad research outside the scope of participating stakeholders.
 It is an external view of the issues involved.
 Contributors to the process have been providing statements and these will be integrated into the ongoing text.
 This draft document offers a global view of the issues surrounding developing meaningful multistakeholder participation mechanisms.

-[Author’s note: the discussion on the listserv was helpful but unfortunately did not address many of the issues as described on the reporting template.]

 Definition of the issue